sfuosdev/Docs/docs/tutorial-wsl/wsl-installation_macOS.md

 ---

 ## Usage of Linux on MacOS
-macOS users needing a full Linux environment can use a virtual machine (VM) like VirtualBox or access a CSIL lab, where pre-configured Linux systems are available for development and testing.
+**MacOS** users needing a full Linux environment can use a virtual machine (VM) like VirtualBox or access a **Computer Science Instructional Lab (CSIL)** lab, where pre-configured Linux systems are available for development and testing.

 ## MacOS Subsystem for Linux Installation Guide